Nianze/nianze.github.io/content/post/2018/07/2018-07-19-prefer-const_iterators-to-iterators.md

 In maximally generic code, prefer non-member versions of `begin`, `end`, `rbegin`, etc., over their member function counterparts.
 <!--more-->

 In C++98, using `const` whenever it's meaningful wasn't practical: it wasn't that easy to create them, and once we had one, the ways we could use it were limited.
-For example, in C++98:
+For example:

 ```cpp
 std::vector<int> values;